Research on graph algorithms

 What is the “essence” of the simplex algorithm, and how are its various variants (satisfiability of linear inequalities, effective Farkas Lemma, etc.) related?

 Is there a simple combinatorial algorithm for (min-weight) perfect matching which doesn’t rely on blossoms?
 (It turns out that there is one for finding a unique perfect matching.)

-How does duality in optimization (Lagrangian, conic, or linear…) relate to negation in logic / category-theoretic duality?
+How does duality in optimization (linear, Lagrangian, conic, Lasserre-Parrilo…) relate to negation in logic / category-theoretic duality?
 (If I recall correctly, Shin-ya Katsumata is interested in this question in the case of the Wasserstein metric.)